openforis/sepal_ui/docs/source/tutorials/send-to-sepal.rst

     Export the env configuration of your module ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
-    INFO: Successfully saved requirements file in /home/prambaud/modules/SEPAL_ui_template/req_tmp.txt Removing SEPAL_ui from reqs, duplicated from default.
+    INFO: Successfully saved requirements file in /home/prambaud/modules/sepal_ui_template/req_tmp.txt Removing sepal_ui from reqs, duplicated from default.
-    Removing earthengine_api from reqs, included in SEPAL_ui.
+    Removing earthengine_api from reqs, included in sepal_ui.
-    Removing ee from reqs, included in SEPAL_ui.
-    SEPAL_ui version have been freezed to  2.0.6
+    Removing ee from reqs, included in sepal_ui. sepal_ui version have been freezed to  2.0.6

     WARNING: The requirements.txt file have been updated.
 The tool does not cover every possible configuration so don't forget to check the final file before pushing to release